 To be completely honest with you I was hoping to make a new keto low carb chip, but the recipe didn't work as I thought and now we've got these awesome tortillas instead, still a win in my book!

 My oldest teen loved them and didn't even realize cauliflower was in there!
 You're family will hardly believe these tortillas contain cauliflower, if they passed my picky teen son test!

 Yolks often provide the fat content to most recipes and since I am using a lot of cheese which has fat, the yolk isn't needed.
 The egg whites are enough to bind the ingredients together.

-- If you prefer you could replace the egg whites with one egg.
+If you prefer you could replace the egg whites with one egg.

-- If you notice them to be a bit greasy, simply pat them with a paper towel.
+If you notice them to be a bit greasy, simply pat them with a paper towel.

-- If you buy all ready riced cauliflower, use 2 1/2 cups, that's how much mine measured after I grated it in my food processor.
+If you buy all ready riced cauliflower, use 2 ½ cups, that's how much mine measured after I grated it in my food processor.

-- UPDATE: I decided to make these again using 1 egg instead of egg whites to make it easier for everyone.
+UPDATE: I decided to make these again using 1 egg instead of egg whites to make it easier for everyone.
 I also felt since they were a bit greasy I weighed my cheese and was now only able to make 12 instead of 16.
-I also spread them out even flatter, about 1/8 inch thick and they are amazing!
+I also spread them out even flatter, about ⅛ inch thick and they are amazing!

 Low Carb Cauliflower Tortillas (Gluten Free)

-- 4 cups cauliflower florets 1/2 large head (12 ounces)
+- 4 cups cauliflower florets ½ large head (12 ounces)